konstantin-lukas/verivote/README.md

 // This is the ID from the GitHub developer portal used for OAuth GITHUB_ID=""
-// This is the ID from the GitHub developer portal used for OAuth GITHUB_SECRET=""
+// This is the secret from the GitHub developer portal used for OAuth GITHUB_SECRET=""
 // This is the ID from the Discord developer portal used for OAuth DISCORD_ID=""
-// This is the ID from the Discord developer portal used for OAuth DISCORD_SECRET=""
+// This is the secret from the Discord developer portal used for OAuth DISCORD_SECRET=""
 // This is the secret used for JWT encryption/decryption used by both the Next server and the backend server NEXTAUTH_SECRET=""